rolison/BoardGameGeek-DataScience/README.md

 ### data_analysis.py

 This contains a plethora of functions which access the database and provide data for analysis.
 Will constantly be growing with new functions as I find new things to investigate.

+Check out my Jupyter notebooks to seem some of this script in action!